Using the Document Store

 def document_add_or_update_text(context: FunctionContext, id: int, text: str) -> None:

-# If document already exists update the text by the ID
+# If the document already exists, update its text;

 context.document_db_client.update_one({'id': id}, {'$set': {'text': text}})